Kupp, Donald star as Rams down Bengals in Super Bowl thriller

 Los Angeles (AFP) – Cooper Kupp scored two touchdowns and Aaron Donald spearheaded a fearsome defensive display as the Los Angeles Rams defeated the Cincinnati Bengals 23-20 to win the Super Bowl on Sunday.

-Kupp scored a decisive touchdown with 1min 25sec remaining to give the Rams the lead at SoFi Stadium before Donald grabbed the Rams' record-breaking eighth sack of Bengals quarterback Joe Burrow to effectively seal the victory.
+Kupp scored a decisive touchdown with 1min 25sec remaining to give the Rams the lead at SoFi Stadium before Donald grabbed the Rams' record-breaking eighth sack of Bengals quarterback Joe Burrow to seal a blockbuster victory.

 Donald's sack of Burrow was the dramatic final act of a gripping contest between the star-studded Rams and the Bengals, whose bid to win a first-ever Vince Lombardi Trophy fell agonizingly short.

-"I'm just so happy," said Donald.
+"I'm just so happy," said Rams defensive star Donald.
 "I wanted this so bad.
 I dreamed this."

-"One play and we're world champs," Donald added of his crucial late sack.
+"One play and we're world champs," Donald added of his crucial late sack of Burrow.
 "Any way to get to him.
 We made it."

+Wide receiver Kupp was named Super Bowl MVP three years after missing the Rams last appearance in a Super Bowl through injury.

+"It is unbelievable," Kupp said.
+"To be able to experience this with my family.
+It has been such a fun ride.
+Up and down but fun."

 Rams quarterback Matthew Stafford, meanwhile, paid tribute to his team's never-say-die approach.